diodechain/website/_posts/2019-07-12-hardware-requirements-of-blockchain-clients.md

 </div>

 1. For FlyClient there is no implementation yet, the bandwidth is taken from the paper
-2. [Numbers from slock.it video](https://www.youtube.com/watch?time_continue=107&v=EDJWb3fWB1w), the nano client is not yet available for testing.
+2. [Numbers from SlockIt video](https://www.youtube.com/watch?time_continue=107&v=EDJWb3fWB1w), the nano client is not yet available for testing.
 3. IOTA itself is currently centralized on its coordinator nodes.
 [Numbers from FAQ](https://www.iota.org/get-started/faqs)

 ---